 3. Bring a Healthy Dish

-There’s one way to be sure there will be healthy options at the table -- bring your own.
-Opt for a dish that’s veggie-based or one that isn’t heavy with saturated fats.
+There’s one way to ensure healthy options at the table — bring your own.
+Opt for a veggie-based dish or one that isn’t heavy with saturated fats.

 4. Be Observant of What’s on the Table

 Before you start piling food on your plate, take a walk around the food table and observe what is available.
 Prioritize your favorites instead of mindlessly filling your plate.

 Using a smaller plate, like a salad plate, can also help control your portions and will serve as a good reminder when it’s time to stop.

 A stroll around the block is an opportunity to look at holiday decorations while catching up with relatives you may only see a few times a year.
 Even better, make it a family tradition so you can look forward to that after-meal walk year after year.

 At the end of the day, the holiday season is about savoring time spent with friends and family, which includes food.
 If pie is your favorite, the CDC suggests choosing a smaller portion and going with pumpkin over pecan.

 But if pecan pie is your favorite or you can’t resist the smell of sugar cookies, then enjoy sweets in moderation.